firefighters-sre/concierge-app/README.md

 You can then execute your native executable with: `./target/qrk-fire-archetype-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+This project uses Quarkus, the Supersonic Subatomic Java Framework.
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .